 School and Group Visit Information

-All school and group visits must be booked in advance.
+All schools and groups visits must be booked in advance.

 Before your visit

-We advise that all teachers conduct a preliminary visit before returning with their pupils.
-Please contact a member of the learning team as we may be able to meet you and assist with the planning of your visit.
+We advise that all teachers conduct a preliminary visit before attending the gallery with their pupils.
+If you phone in advance a member of the learning team may be able to meet you and help you with your planning.

-We also suggest you download the Canterbury Roman Museum Teachers Guide.
-It includes lots of ideas of things to do before, during and after your visit, as well as other useful resources.
+We also suggest you download the Canterbury Heritage Museum Teachers Guide.
+It includes lots of ideas of things to do before, during and after your visit, and suggestions of other useful resources.

-All taught sessions include information about the key aims and activities available.
-Use these to assist your planning, including the development of teaching activities for pre and post visit learning.
+All taught sessions have information about the key aims and activities available.
+Use these to assist your planning, including the development of teaching activities for pre andpost visit learning.

-Why not combine a visit to Canterbury Roman Museum with use of one of our lunch spaces, and an afternoon visit or creative learning activity at either the Beaney House of Art and Knowledge or Canterbury Heritage Museum.
-You could add on a Roman Technology session, Make Mosaic, or enjoy a non-Roman learning activity from our extensive curriculum-linked programme.
+Why not combine a visit to Canterbury Heritage Museum with one of our lunchs paces, and an afternoon visit or creative learning activity at either the Beaney Art Museum and Library or Canterbury Heritage Museum.

-Please ensure that all accompanying adults are aware of their role on the day and sufficently briefed to support all learning activities.
+Please ensure that all accompanying adults on your visit are aware of their role on the visit and are prepared to engage in the learning and support the pupils.

 School and group visit guidelines

-The group leader is responsible for the behaviour and well-being of their group at all times.
-The following guidelines provide useful advice for group leaders, helpers and students/pupils that can be shared in advance of your visit.
+The group leader is responsilble for the behaviour and well-being of their group at all times.
+The following guidelines give useful advice for group leaders, helpers and students/pupils that you can share with them in advance of your visit.
 School and Group Visit Guidelines.

 Maximum group size

-Canterbury Roman Museum can take groups of up to 40 people at any one time.
+Canterbury Heritage Museum can take groups of up to 60 people at any one time.
 Larger groups can be accommodated by splitting the group in two, and staggering the visit.
-The other half of the group may like to visit one of our other city centre museums, Canterbury Heritage Museum or the Beaney House of Art and Knowledge.
+The other half of the group may like to visit one of our other city centre museums, Canterbury Roman Museum or the Beaney Art Museum and Library.

 Arrival and departure

-Please ensure you arrive on time and ready to start your visit.
-Teachers are advised to allow extra time for traffic, coach parking and walking through the busy city centre.
+Please allow plenty of time in your schedule to arrive at the museum on time ready to start your visit.
+Allow time for traffic, coach parking and walking through the busy city centre.

 Coach drop off and parking

-There is no parking outside Canterbury Roman Museum.
-However coach drivers can book a 20 minute drop off slot at Canterbury Bus Station (5 minutes walk).
-For more information or to book please contact 01227 378131.
-Parking spaces are also available at Canterbury Coach Park (15 minutes walk).
+There is no parking outside Canterbury Heritage Museum.
+Coach drivers can book an appropriate coach drop off time at Canterbury Bus Station (5 minute walk) by telephoning 01227 378131, or a park at Canterbury Coach Park (15 minutes walk).

 Risk assessment advice

-Canterbury Roman Museum Risk Assessment Advice for Schools
+To aid in your planning, download the following risk assessment advice: Canterbury Heritage Museum Risk Assessment Advice for Schools

-Payment is required in advance of the visit by credit card, or cheque payable to Canterbury City Council.
-In exceptional circumstances, and if no other payment method is possible we may be able to invoice for payment.
+Payment is preferred in advance of the visit by credit card, or cheque payable to Canterbury City Council.
+In exceptional circumstances, and if no other payment method is possible we may be able to invoice.

 If a visit is cancelled less than 2 weeks before it is due to take place we regret we will not be able to refund the payment.